 Don’t Forget Your Ground Cloth

 If a tent is going to flood, it’s typically from the ground up rather than from the sky.
 A ground cloth, also called a ground fly or footprint, is a piece of waterproof material that protects the bottom of your tent and is critical for keeping your tent dry.
-The ground cloth acts as a sort of barrier between the ground and your tent and keeps water from making its way into your tent.
+The ground cloth acts as a sort of barrier between the ground and your tent and keeps water from making its way into your tent and creating puddles.

 If you don’t have a ground cloth, an old tarp will do as long as it is larger than the floor of your tent.
 Just set your tent up on top of the tarp and be sure to fold the excess tarp underneath the tent or else the tarp will end up collecting water and funneling it right underneath your sleeping pad.